DBraun/PyTorchTOP-cpumem/README.md

 Use the channel mix TOP to swap your red channel and blue channel before sending to PyTorchTOP.

 ## The Future
 * Build a PURE GPU version based on the TouchDesigner CUDA sample project!
+Can `torch::from_blob` take a cudaArray pointer?
 * Store the size of the model in the `*.pt` files and do error checking to make sure the input image matches this resolution.